Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What insurance is common and how much in Zanzibar in 2026?

-The most common type of property insurance coverage that owners carry in Zanzibar is building insurance covering fire and perils, often bundled with contents insurance if the property is furnished for rental.
+The most common coverage is building insurance for fire and allied risks, often combined with contents cover and public-liability cover when the property is rented to guests.

 What sources have we used to write this blog article?